This rollo de queso is spicy, cheesy, crumbly. Goes great with a cup of coffee.

-This is a Bolivian recipe, and this is how my mom makes it.
-I was looking at the other recipes online and the difference between the other recipes and this one, is that the dough has some egg whites.
-I think having that makes the texture of the bread crumbly and it just melts in your mouth.
+This is how my mom makes this delicious rollo de queso.
+I was looking at the other recipes online and the difference between the other recipes and this one is that the dough has some egg whites incorporated into it.
+I think having that makes the texture of this bread crumbly and it just melts in your mouth.

 In a big bowl mix all the dry ingredients.
 In another bowl beat the egg yolks and butter, add it to the flour and mix.
 Add the milk and mix until combined.